 4. Harness the power of mental imagery

 Mental imagery is a powerful tool for rehabilitation.
 Not only does it alleviate stress and help to sustain confidence in yourself, but it even activates your muscles just like they would in a match.
 By playing through your game in your head and focusing on specific strategies and techniques you are working on your mental strength and ensuring your brain stays active.

 Be patient and focus on your long term plan as returning before your fully healed could risk additional, and often more series, injuries.
 Combine the physical and the mental by setting small short term rehabilitation goals.
 Your body will improve and at the same time, your mind will be able to see the progress your making towards recovery.
 It’s important to take your time when recovering and don’t push it too hard too soon.

 6. Stay in touch

 It’s easy to feel isolated by not attending training sessions and interacting with the same people you used to day-in-day-out.
-Don’t lose touch with tennis: attend your doubles partner’s singles matches, arrange to meet up with your fellow club members or just turn up to training anyway.
-Just because you can’t play tennis, doesn’t mean you can’t socialize with your peers.
+Don’t lose touch with the sport you love: attend your doubles partner’s singles matches, arrange to meet up with your fellow club members or just turn up to training anyway.
+Just because you can’t play, doesn’t mean you can’t socialise with your peers.
 Who knows you might even find a new role on the court by helping with training or coaching younger players.

-Linking back to the previous point, just because you can’t play tennis at the moment doesn’t mean tennis shouldn’t still be part of your life.
+Linking back to the previous point, just because you can’t compete at the moment doesn’t mean sport shouldn’t still be part of your life.
 Stay in touch with the sport we all love by keeping up to date with the latest competitions.
-Watching professional tennis will help to motivate you to get back into the swing of things when you’re ready, and you never know, you might pick up a new technique whilst watching it.
+Watching professional athletes will help to motivate you to get back into the swing of things when you’re ready, and you never know, you might pick up a new technique whilst watching it.